BrennanCallegan/Corkboard-API/README.md

 # Corkboard-API

-This is a RESTful API for [Corkboard](https://github.com/BrennanCallegan/Corkboard), a Summer of Coding project.
+This is a RESTful API for [Corkboard](https://github.com/BrennanCallegan/Corkboard), a Summer of Coding project in development.

 ## Features